 A plaintiff must show that their injury caused them documentable losses, known as damages.
 A plaintiff could establish losses by producing:

 - Pay stubs documenting lost wages or used vacation/sick time

 - Receipts for services the plaintiff needed because of their injury

 - Statements from friends and family explaining how the plaintiff’s life has changed since the accident

 - Other proof that establishes that the plaintiff has incurred actual expenses and endured real suffering due to their injury

 Plaintiff’s Negligence Could Reduce Damages

 A claimant sometimes bears some responsibility for the accident that injured them.
 That could include speeding, texting while walking, or not following a doctor’s instructions.

 The fact that a plaintiff was negligent does not automatically bar them from seeking damages because Illinois follows the modified comparative negligence doctrine.
 735 Illinois Consolidated Statutes §5/2-1116(c) allows a negligent plaintiff to seek damages as long as they are not primarily responsible for the accident that injured them.

 Comparative negligence can be an issue in negotiations before a lawsuit is filed, as insurance companies might attempt to shift blame onto the claimant to reduce their liability.
-An Aurora civil lawsuit lawyer could counter those attempts with evidence demonstrating the plaintiff’s actual role in the incident that injured them.
+An experienced lawyer in Aurora could counter those attempts with evidence demonstrating the plaintiff’s personal role in the incident that injured them.
 If a claim becomes a lawsuit, a judge will apportion blame among the parties and reduce a plaintiff’s damages by an amount that reflects their portion of fault.